In this tutorial, you will learn what might be the reason for connectivity issues on your Linux machine and how to fix them.

 - Try a different protocol.

-You will find 2 protocols available on the Surfshark client for Linux - OpenVPN (UDP) and OpenVPN (TCP).
-If you have noticed stability issues when using the UDP protocol, switch to the TCP and see if the issue persists.
+You will find two protocols available on the Surfshark client for Linux - OpenVPN (UDP) and OpenVPN (TCP).
+If you have noticed stability issues when using the UDP protocol, switch to the TCP, and see if that helps.

 - Disable the IPv6.

 IPv6 is a networking system that some internet networks might have.
 Surfshark does not support IPv6 at the moment, so if you have it on your network, connectivity issues may arise.

 To see if you have it on your network, proceed to this tutorial.

 If the connection is still unstable, or you have any further questions, our customer success team will help you via live chat or email 24/7!